ARRIVAL AT DESTINATION CITY

 Prostitution is illegal but widely practiced and comes in many forms.
 Gay prostitutes are mainly online but may also be in Jakarta and Bali gay bars.
 Male prostitutes for female customers are common in Bali in beach areas.
 You may also see them at clubs in other cities.
 Look for 1 – 2 younger guys with a somewhat older woman, usually Indonesian.

 Female sex workers work online, in Jakarta brothels, in bars, and in local areas known as ‘lokalisasi’ where law enforcement is intentionally relaxed.
-Even the smallest town will have a lokalisasi area.
+Even the smallest town will have a lokalisasi area although the national government has a plan to close all of them by 2019.

 It’s estimated 20% of workers are trafficked.
 In Bali, the WHO reports 50% of workers are HIV+.
 On the other hand, families especially from rural low income and at-risk communities see their daughters working in the sex industry as a viable alternative to crushing poverty and use income to educate their children and build more permanent structures to replace housing that may be structurally unsafe.
 The lokalisasi policy is contested in that critics say the policy is not concurrent with a Muslim country, while proponents say anti-trafficking initiatives, NGOs and health educators can more easily be successful operating within a lokalisasi.
 Google ‘International Labor Organization Prostitution Semarang Yogyakarta’ and ‘Prostitution Indramayu’ to learn more.